pillars/lengthy/README.md

 - `*-ceil` will return the rounded value upwards to the closest integer
 - `*-n` where `n` is an integer (like `*-2`) will allow n decimal digit

-For inches, you might want to format it as fractions.
+For inches, you might want to format it as a fraction.
 You can do that with the precision:

 - `*-/n` where `n` is an integer in [2, 4, 8, 16, 32, 64].
 So `*-/8` will return fraction where the denominator is 8 or less.